On uniform closeness of local times of Markov chains and i.i.d. sequences: Notations and results

-Observe that, since~$K$ is unknown, Theorem~\ref{Main_Thm} becomes interesting only when $\eps$ is small enough.
-Therefore, it is also relevant to check if we can obtain a uniform control (in $n$) of $\|L_n^X - L_n^Y\|_{\text{TV}}$ away from~$1$, for all~$\eps\in(0,1)$.
-In this direction, we obtain the following {\thm Under Assumptions~\ref{assump_1}--\ref{assump_3}, there exists a positive cons\-tant~$K'=K'(\beta,\varphi,\kappa,\gamma,\eps_0)$ such that, for all $n\geq 1$, it holds that
+It is also relevant to check if we can obtain a uniform control (in $n$) of $\text{d}_{\text{TV}}(L_n^X , L_n^Y)$ away from the ``almost stationarity'' regime, i.e., for all~$\eps\in(0,1)$.
+In this direction, we introduce the following assumption, which is a slight modification of Assumption~\ref{assump_3}. \begin{assump} There exists $\eps\in (0,1)$ such that \begin{linenomath}